trntv/apis-list/apis/yummly/yummly.md

 # Yummly
 Find food recipes.
 The Yummly Recipe API lets you integrate recipes and faceted recipe search into your websites or mobile applications.
-Since Yummly understands the recipe – ingredients, diets, allergies, nutrition, taste, techniques &amp; more.
+Since Yummly understands the recipe – ingredients, diets, allergies, nutrition, taste, techniques & more.
 It can connect your users with the best recipes available for their unique food preferences

 ##  🔗 Links
 **Docs / Website**: https://developer.yummly.com/